galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 > ### {% icon hands_on %} Hands-on: Extract CuffDiff results
 >
-> 1. **Extract CuffDiff** {% icon tool %}: Lookup for this tool in the search bar, and select it
+> 1. **Extract CuffDiff** {% icon tool %} with the following parameters
-> 2. Click on "Select tables to output", and select only the table called "Transcript differential expression testing"
+>   - "Select tables to output" to `Transcript differential expression testing`
-> 3. Click execute.
-Extract CuffDiff will extract the selected table
-> 4. Inspect the table
 >
+> 2. Inspect the table
+>
 >    > ### {% icon tip %} Tip: Inspecting the content of a file in Galaxy
 >    >
 >    > * Click on the eye ("View data") on the right of the file name in the history
 >    > * Inspect the content of the file on the middle
 >    {: .tip}
+>
-> 5. Each entry represents a differentially expressed gene, but not all are significant.
+> Each entry represents a differentially expressed gene, but not all are significant.
 We want to keep only those that are reported as significant differentially expressed.
 >
 >    > ### {% icon question %} Questions
 >    >